satyam22i/MGNREGA-Report-App/README.md

-# 🇮🇳 Our Voice, Our Rights - MGNREGA Report App
+# 🇮🇳 Our Voice, Our Rights - MGNREGA Report Web App

 Hello!
 This is a simple project that takes complex government data about the MGNREGA program and makes it easy for any common person to understand.